Prinzwallace/alx-system_engineering-devops/0x00-shell_basics/README.md

 Fundamental steps in understanding how the Linux OS environment Works.

-# ABOUT REPO
+# ABOUT FOLDER

-This repo contains folders and shell scripts in Regards to understanding the shell interface and command Interpreter.
+This FOLDER contains files with shell scripts in Regards to understanding the shell interface and command Interpreter.
 Some which consists of: